 - Economic efficiency Economic efficiency requires that prices should signal to consumers the costs that their decisions to use service impose on the rest of the society.
 From an economic efficiency perspective, a tariff should create incentives that ensure that users obtain the largest possible aggregate benefits.
-Although this means that tariffs should be set equal to marginal cost of supply, in practice, tariffs are commonly set based on average cost or average incremental cost, second best methods, to avoid revenue shortfall. - Revenue sufficiency The revenue from users should be sufficient to cover operation and maintenance costs and to also cover both equity capital and debt financing.
-Additionally, the revenue stream should be relatively stable (i.e. financial stability). - Fairness and Equity Tariffs should treat all consumers equitably, i.e. users pay proportionate to the costs they impose on the service provider. - Social orientation of electricity service the tariff structure should be consistent with the social needs of the society.

--) Simplicity and transparency the tariff should be easy to understand and transparent. - Other objectives the tariff structure should be consistent with meeting Government objectives, as well as, ensure regulatory efficiency (i.e. minimize regulatory intrusion and compliance costs).
+Although this means that volumetric water charges should be set equal to marginal cost of supplying water, in practice tariffs are commonly set based on average cost or average incremental cost, second best methods, to avoid revenue shortfall. - Revenue sufficiency The revenue from users should be sufficient to cover operation and maintenance costs and to attract both equity capital and debt financing.
+Additionally, the revenue stream should be relatively stable (i.e. financial stability). - Fairness and Equity Tariffs should treat all consumers equally, i.e. users pay proportionate to the costs they impose on the service provider. - Social orientation of water service The tariff structure should be consistent with the social needs of the society. - Simplicity and Transparency The tariff should be easy to understand and transparent. - Other Objectives The tariff structure should be consistent with meeting Government objectives, as well as, ensure regulatory efficiency (i.e. minimize regulatory intrusion and compliance costs).

 The RIC Act contains a number of regulatory objectives that relate specifically to the establishment of price controls.
-Therefore, the principles/objectives that need to be considered by the RIC while designing the tariff structure have to be consistent with these regulatory objectives.
-These objectives are detailed in Table 2 below.
+Therefore, the principles/objectives that need to be considered while designing the tariff structure by the RIC have to be consistent with these regulatory objectives.
+These objectives are detailed in Table 3 below.
 The RIC will be guided by its legislative framework when designing a tariff structure.

-Table 2 - RIC Act Objectives of Tariff Determination
+Table 3: RIC Act Objectives of Tariff Determination

-Objective in the Act Mechanism to meet the Objective To promote efficiency and economy [Sections 6(1) (d) and 6(3) (a)] Recovery of only reasonable costs of operation from customers.
-Providing incentives through tariffs for good performance.
-Designing tariffs that promote optimum level of consumption and avoid wastage.
-Promoting quality of supply and service to customers.
-J Ensure the financial viability and sustainability [Section 6(1) (c) and 67(3) (a) (b)] Recovery of reasonable costs of operation and maintenance.
+Objective in the Act Mechanism to meet the Objective • To promote efficiency and economy [Sections 6(1) (d) and 6(3) (a)] Recovery of only reasonable costs of operation from customers.
+Providing incentives through tariff for good performance.
+Designing tariff that promotes optimum level of consumption and avoids wastage.
+Promoting quality of supply and service to customers. • Ensure the financial viability and sustainability [Section 6(1) (c) and 67(3) (a) (b)] Recovery of reasonable costs of operation and maintenance.
 Recovery of capital costs including a reasonable return on investment.
-Stable revenue stream.
-Tariff should be fair, just and non-discriminatory [Section 6(3) (b) (c)] Tariffs should reflect the cost of supply of service provision.
+Stable revenue stream. • Tariff should be fair, just and non-discriminatory [Section 6(3) (b) (c)] Tariff should reflect the cost of supply of service provision.
 No discrimination against any consumer(s) so as to burden with unjustified costs.
-Cost of providing different services should be shown separately.
-J Ability of consumers to pay rates [Section 67(1) (c)] Promoting social equity.Provision of targeted subsidies for lower income groups.
+Cost of providing different services should be shown separately. • Ability of consumers to pay rates [Section 67(1) (c)] Promoting social equity.Provision of targeted subsidies for lower income groups.